 Erected 2007 by Morgan County Bicentennial Committee.

 Location.
 33° 44.25′ N, 83° 30.867′ W. Marker is in Bostwick, Georgia, in Morgan County.
 Marker is on Bostwick Road (Georgia Route 83) 0 miles west of 1st Street, on the right when traveling west.
+Marker is adjacent to the Susie Agnes Hotel, founded in 1902 and after its recent restoration, used as the city offices.
 Touch for map.
-Marker is adjacent to the Susie Agnes Hotel, founded in 1902 and after its recent restoration, used as the city offices.
 Marker is in this post office area: Bostwick GA 30623, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Matthew Talbot (approx. 2.8 miles away); Mallory (approx. 3.8 miles away); Flat Rock (approx. 4 miles away); Moina Michael (approx. 4.1 miles away); The Poppy Lady (approx. 4.4 miles away); Fairplay (approx. 5.2 miles away); Apalachee (approx. 5.6 miles away); John Andrew (approx. 6.7 miles away).
 Touch for a list and map of all markers in Bostwick.

-Categories. • 20th Century • Settlements & Settlers •
+Categories. • Agriculture • Communications • Industry & Commerce • Science & Medicine • Settlements & Settlers •